ikuhamada/state-doc/manual_legacy.rst

         0                                                   : NPDOSAO

 When ``NPDOSAO>0``, the PDOS calculation is performed.
 NPDOSAO indicates the number of atomic orbitals onto which DOSs are calculated.
-See below.
+See below (to be completed).

 Empirical parameters for the f electrons (dummy)
 """"""""""""""""""""""""""""""""""""""""""""""""